IELTS Speaking topic - Health and well-being #2 - EngExam.info

 What kinds of health issues do old people in your country face most often?

 My country doesn’t seem to be an outlier in this regard.
 Despite free healthcare, older people face a number of afflictions.
-Senior citizens usually suffer from joint pain, hearing and sight loss, various heart problems – predominantly cardiovascular diseases – those that affect blood vessels.
+Senior citizens usually suffer from joint pain, hearing and sight loss, and all kinds of heart problems – predominantly cardiovascular diseases – those that affect blood vessels.
 Senile dementia is a common case as well – that’s when their ability to process and use information gets impaired.
-For instance, they might fail to recognize you or can be unable to perform basic actions like pouring a glass of water.
-Most of these drastically reduce their quality of life, often to the point when they have to be looked after by someone – either a nurse or a younger relative.
+For instance, they might fail to recognize you or be unable to perform basic actions like pouring a glass of water.
+Most of these drastically reduce their quality of life, often to the point where they have to be looked after by someone – either a nurse or a younger relative.

 Do you think healthcare should be free in every country?
 Why/Why not?

-This makes total sense from the human rights point of view.
+This makes a lot of sense from a human rights point of view.
 But there are many factors to keep in mind.
-First, the healthcare services are provided by qualified personnel who have to get paid.
-Secondly, more often than not treatment involves various medication that are naturally not free – on the contrary, they can be quite expensive.
-If healthcare becomes free, both expenditure items will have to be paid from state budget, which effectively means taxpayers’ pockets.
+First, healthcare services are provided by qualified personnel who have to get paid.
+Secondly, more often than not, treatment involves various medications that are naturally not free; on the contrary, they can be quite expensive.
+If healthcare becomes free, both expenditure items will have to be paid from the state budget, which effectively means taxpayers’ pockets.
 It is a well-known fact that you can’t get something from nothing, and this is one of those cases.
-Therefore, “free” healthcare will actually means everybody pays for health issues of others.
-An ethically complex subject, it makes sense to help others less fortunate, but I can also see how some might not be happy with arrangement like that.
+Therefore, “free” healthcare will actually mean everybody pays for the health issues of others.
+As an ethically complex subject, it makes sense to help others less fortunate, but I can also see how some might not be happy with an arrangement like that.
 People might see themselves as paying for others’ mistakes and poor decisions, and justifiably so.
-To sum up, I struggle to find a cut and dry answer to this question.
+To sum up, I struggle to find a cut-and-dry answer to this question.

 Is being a doctor prestigious in your country?

 People look up to you if you are a doctor.
-Doctors are naturally very educated, well-read people.
-They are down to earth and easy to get along with.
-Their line of work doesn’t pay much though, at least until they get several years of experience under their belt.
+Doctors are naturally very educated and well-read people.
+They are also down-to-earth and easy to get along with.
+However, their line of work doesn’t pay much, at least until they get several years of experience under their belt.
 So it all comes down to the understanding of the word “prestige”.
 They are respected, but most of them don’t really make bank.
-Addressing the latter, they are an integral part of society and I believe this should find reflection in their financial compensation.
+Addressing the latter, they are an integral part of society, and I believe this should reflect in their financial compensation.

 Quality of life